pbastide/integrated_phylogenetic_models/simulations_speed_estimation/README.md

 The script uses a raster of African population density, that is downloaded from [here](https://github.com/slequime/nosoi/raw/master/docs/articles/examples/Africa_pop_2015.tif.zip).
-The data produced goes in the `data_ebola` directory.
+The data produced goes in the `ebola` directory.

 ### Data analysis